badsyntax/strapi-webhook-actions-proxy/README.md

   ghcr.io/badsyntax/strapi-webhook-actions-proxy:latest
 ```

-4. Create a new Webhook in strapi that points to the service with the following query params:
+4. Create a new Webhook in Strapi that points to the service with the following query params:

    - `event_type`: Any string.
 This value must match the `repository_dispatch` type specified in your GitHub Actions workflow file.
    - `repo`: GitHub `username/repo`